jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 #### Terms

-There’s a lot to be said about the terminoligy around target symbols.
+There’s a lot to be said about the terminology around target symbols.
 I’ve put all this in this section.
 I kept these discussions out of the original text of ‘Target Symbols’, because it would obscure the main point.

 ##### Target Symbol